openstack/neutron-vpnaas/doc/source/index.rst

 Neutron VPNaaS provides Virtual Private Network as a Service (VPNaaS) capabilities to Neutron.
 Maintained as a separate repo, this works in conjunction with the Neutron repo to provide VPN services for OpenStack.
-The `VPNaaS API`_ is implementation as an extension to Neutron's networking API:
+The `VPNaaS API`_ is implementation as an extension to the OpenStack networking API.

 .. _`VPNaaS API`: https://developer.openstack.org/api-ref/network/v2/index.html#vpnaas-2-0-vpn-vpnservices-ikepolicies-ipsecpolicies-endpoint-groups-ipsec-site-connections